Huta Ludwików: History

 Meanwhile, in 1954 the production of Frania, the first post-war mass-produced washing machine in Poland started at SHL.
 In production until 1971, over 3 million pieces were sold, mostly in Poland.
 Also, in 1957 after a short hiatus the production of new SHL brand motorcycles resumed in Kielce and lasted until 1971.
 Their best moment was the 1960s, when over 180,000 of SHL M11 model left production lines in Kielce.
 In addition, in 1962 the Escorts group bought a licence to manufacture this model in India, under a brand Rajdoot.
 The license production lasted until 2005 and outlived their production in Poland by 35 years.
 Between 1961 and 1968 Eugeniusz Frelich, the factory test driver and constructor, won seven consecutive motorcycle road racing championships of Poland in a self-modified SHL 250 ccm, basically a serial SHL M11 with a larger engine.
 In 1966 he also came fifth during the Grand Prix motorcycle racing in Sweden and two years later gained the gold at the European Championships in Italy.
 During the 1960s it was decided to gradually phase out the construction of new SHL models and convert the factory to an automobile parts production plant.
 The SHL M-17 Gazela of 1969-1970 was the last SHL motorcycle produced in Poland.

 In 1970 the factory started production of specialised road vehicles: tanks, all-terrain trucks and dump trucks.
 It also continued to provide auto parts to other Polish automobile manufacturers, notably the Polski Fiat, Nysa, Star, Żuk and Polonez.
 Thoroughly modernised after 1988, in 1990 the factory became the largest producer of castings in Central and Eastern Europe.
 However, the fall of the communist system of power and transition to market economy brought an end to a virtual monopoly on the Polish market.
 Reorganised in 1994, the factory was split into three separate companies: Zuga-SHL, Trans-Mot SHL and Auto-SHL.
-Eventually all were purchased in 2001 by Italian Metallurgica Assemblagii Carpenterie S.p.A. from Torino.
+Eventually all were purchased in 2001 by Italian Metallurgica Assemblagii Carpenterie S.p.A. from Turin.
 After 2009 the original Huta Ludwików exists as two separate companies: Delfo Polska and SHL S.A.
 The earlier operates the central metal presses, while the latter continues the production of specialised vehicles and automotive parts, notably for FIAT and Volvo.